ezwang/pennlabspractical/README.md

   </tbody>
 </table>

-- *Delete card by ID*: Should delete the list associated with the specified listId.
+- *Delete card by ID*: Deletes the list associated with the specified listId.

 <table>
   <tbody>